YatFungLoo/learning-WebGL/README.md

 directly, the variable can be wrapped inside an object for the sake for being an object and pass that to `gui.add()`.

-> Three.js does optimization automatically, it happens to colour as well, that's
+> Three.js does optimisation automatically, it happens to colour as well, that's
 > the reason why the colour is different from colour picker and the hex colour.
 > remember to use `getHexstring()` to get the raw value.

 An object can store multiple different types of variables and function, create one object designated for debug is one way to handle it.

-Folders are available to organize the options.
+Folders are available to organise the options.

 ### Non-modifiable properties